This article is supplementary to the ultimate guide to balancing, please also check that out!

 Now that's theoretical.. what about reality, how much difference will this really make?
 Here's a quick video on this very subject that might just help.

 Well, that was worth doing!
 So from the findings above it definitely seems important to find the dud ones, that make the most difference.

 Here are the very rough results from our 'experiment'.

 And here's what the opening characteristics look like.

 To be perfectly honest the main lesson here is that our experiment is flawed by our flow gauge and high flow requirement.
 If we tested these valves at lower flow rates you may see a much more 'concave down' line (like the blue line).

-Still, they are much more similar (excluding that compression one) than we thought, but bare in mind this represents the % of the maximum flow rate which is unrealistically high in this experiment.
+Still, they are much more similar (excluding that compression one) than we thought, but bear in mind this represents the % of the maximum flow rate which is unrealistically high in this experiment.
 Although the Danfoss and 3/4 valves look relatively steady, it’s steady over a very high flow rate which is of no help, the IMI has much greater control over lower flow rates which is much more helpful.
-This will be repeated if anyone can suggest a sensible, high accuracy flow gauge!?
+This will be repeated if anyone can suggest a sensible, high-accuracy flow gauge!?

 Remember, this isn't just for lockshield valves, this is for any valve type and will become more important the bigger the systems you work on.

-You may want to use equal percentage or linear valves on larger systems where you are balancing whole circuits with 1 valve, not just 1 emitter.
+You may want to use an equal percentage or linear valves on larger systems where you are balancing whole circuits with 1 valve, not just 1 emitter.
 This will give you a very easy and quick degree of control and will save time when then balancing the emitters within each circuit later.

 Also worth mentioning now that all these must be installed the right way round with the flow of water pushing into the plug/stem or they will behave erratically when the system dynamics change.